gja-ledesma/landing-page/README.md

-# project-landing
+# landing-page
-2nd task for The Odin Project.
+The second project task in The Odin Project.